 The number of people who will be exposed to floods and other natural disasters such as droughts, among others, so is increasingly urgent to limit the increase in global temperature to a maximum of 1.5 degrees Celsius, warned the Intergovernmental Panel on the UN Climate Change (IPCC).

-In fact, according to the report, we are currently on our way to an increase of 3 ° C, well above the maximum of 2 ° C contemplated by the Paris Agreements on climate change.
+In fact, according to the report, we are currently on our way to an increase of 3 ° C, well above the maximum of 2 ° C contemplated by the Paris Agreement on climate change.

 A maximum that, according to scientists, also seems less and less desirable.
 And the time to act is running out, they say in the IPCC report, a report that has been described as “a last call” to save the Earth and its inhabitants from an imminent environmental catastrophe.